TEDxAuckland/tedx-auckland-site/src/_people/tony-fernando.md

 email:
 image: /uploads/tony-fernando-x2400.jpg
 description_markdown: >-
-  Tony is a psychiatrist, sleep specialist and a senior lecturer in Psychological Medicine at the University of Auckland.
+  Tony is a psychiatrist, sleep specialist and academic.
 He has published in local and international research journals in sleep medicine and medical compassion, and has been awarded multiple teaching awards by medical students and the faculty of medicine in Auckland.